Singularity degree of structured random matrices: Numerics

 \section{Numerics}

 In this section, we present numerics on the least singular value to support the conjecture that it is given by the $N^{-1}$-quantile of the self-consistent density of states.

-Figure B.1 shows the log-log plot of the average, over 200 simulations, of the least singular value of block matrices with complex gaussian entries and variance profile $S_{ij} = 1$ if $i+j \leq K+1$ and $0$ otherwise.
+\FloatBarrier Figure~\ref{plot-F} shows the log-log plot of the average, over 200 simulations, of the least singular value of block matrices with complex Gaussian entries and variance profile $S_{ij} = 1$ if $i+j \leq K+1$ and $0$ otherwise.
 Each block is an $n\times n$ matrix.
-In Figure B.1(a) $K=2$ and in Figure B.1(b) $K=3$.
-The slope of the best fit line in Figure B.1(a) is $-1.51 \approx -3/2$ and the slope of the best fit line in Figure B.1(b) is $-1.96 \approx -2$, as conjectured.
+In Figure~\ref{22lsv} $K=2$ and in Figure~\ref{33lsv} $K=3$.
+The slope of the best fit line in Figure~\ref{22lsv} is $-1.51 \approx -3/2$ and the slope of the best fit line in Figure~\ref{33lsv} is $-1.96 \approx -2$, as conjectured.